SketchUp/sketchup-safe-observer-events/README.md

 Usage
 -----

 1. Include the `SaferObserverEvents` mix-in module.
+(Rememeber to wrap it into your own namespace)
 2. Append `safer_` in front of the observer events.
 3. Done!

 Now the event will be deferred until the current operation has finished and it is safe to perform model changes.

-As an added bonus, everything will be wrapped into an transparent operation.
+As an added bonus, everything will be wrapped into an transparent operation so you don't need to wrap the code in `model.start_operation` yourself.

 ```ruby
 class MySaferEntitiesObserver < Sketchup::EntitiesObserver